MRCPI is recognised around the world as an international benchmark of excellence in medicine, opening up new opportunities for career advancement.

 When you are conferred as a Member of the Royal College of Physicians of Ireland, it marks a major milestone on the path to becoming a specialist.
 You are joining a global network of respected physicians whose roots date back to 1654.

-Today we have over 6,000 Members in 70 countries around the world.
+Today we have over 9,000 Members in more than 90 countries around the world.

 Membership of the Royal College of Physicians of Ireland (MRCPI) is an internationally recognised benchmark of excellence, valued by healthcare employers worldwide.

 MRCPI is achieved through examination.
 MRCPI in General Medicine is accredited by the Medical Council of Ireland as the foremost knowledge-based assessment for internal medicine in Ireland and an essential component of specialist training in Ireland.

 If you've chosen General Medicine as a career path you need expert knowledge of a wide range of common acute disorders.
 The qualification of MRCPI in General Medicine shows potential employers that you have advanced knowledge of General Medicine - You can effectively take a patient's history, perform clinical examinations and formulate investigation and management plans.

 In Ireland, achieving MRCPI means you are ready to enter Higher Specialist Training, the final stage of training before independent practice.